dmbarbour/awelon/doc/ExtensibleLiteralTypes.md

         〚raw awelon bytecode here〛                  in AO
         [raw awelon bytecode here]{&literal}l       in ABC

 Higher unicode codepoints are painful to type on most keyboards.
 But, in this case, the IDE would be doing the grunt work, so it shouldn't become a problem.
 No ABC extensions are necessary.
-I'll likely seek something shorter than `{&literal}` for this role, perhaps `{&O}` or `{&?}`.
+I'll likely seek something shorter than `{&literal}` for this role, perhaps `{&o}` or `{&!}`.

-I envision that an AO IDE might provide a menu of initial literal objects based on words in the dictionary like `literal.newMusicStaff` and `literal.newCanvas`.
+I envision that an AO IDE might provide a menu of initial literal objects based on words in the dictionary like `literal.newMusicStaff` and `literal.newCanvas` (or perhaps a specific type for menu options, allowing extra description, documentation, and initial parameters).
 Selecting an item would compile that word down to ABC, and embed it between white square brackets.
 The literal would then be rendered on the IDE's canvas, perhaps staking out its own area, and would henceforth evolve independently of the original literal constructor.

 This proposal has a few challenges remaining: